kwiest/encrypted_attributes/README.md

 # Description

-Encrypting attributes can be repetitive especially when doing so throughout various models and various projects.  encrypted_attributes, in association with the encrypted_strings library, helps make encrypting ActiveRecord attributes easier by automating the process.
+Encrypting attributes can be repetitive especially when doing so throughout various models and various projects.  `encrypted_attributes`, in association with the `encrypted_strings` library, helps make encrypting ActiveRecord attributes easier by automating the process.

-The options that +encrypts+ takes includes all of the encryption options for the specific type of cipher being used from the encrypted_strings library.
+The options that +encrypts+ takes includes all of the encryption options for the specific type of cipher being used from the `encrypted_strings` library.
 Therefore, if setting the key for asymmetric encryption, this would be passed into the +encrypts+ method.
 Examples of this are show in the Usage section.